MQTT

 MQTT stands for MQ Telemetry Transport; it's an extremely simple and lightweight publish-subscribe messaging protocol.
 It was designed for constrained devices and low-bandwidth, high-latency or unreliable networks.

 TagoIO has its own MQTT broker, which is responsible for pushing data to clients whenever new information is published on the specific topics to which they are subscribed.
+Our MQTT broker doesn't contain all the implementations that a standard MQTT would have because its main goal is to facilitate the ingestion of data from sensors into our data buckets.

 For instance, consider a system where a sensor sends temperature data to a topic each time it receives an update.
 In this scenario, devices that need to be notified when this data is available would subscribe to that topic.
 Once the temperature sensor has an update, it publishes the data to the topic, and the broker then takes on the responsibility of pushing this data to all the devices subscribed to that topic.

-It's possible to combine MQTT with TagoIO’s amazing capabilities to also create dashboards, analytics, notifications, and reports
+It's possible to combine MQTT with TagoIO’s amazing capabilities to also create dashboardsanalyticsnotifications, and reports

 Security